Hosting a Booth/Exhibit

-Booths can showcase individual countries. regions of the world, ethnicities, cultures (e.g., Greek Life), cultural experiences (e.g., study/ volunteering abroad), skills (e.g., latin dance) and more.
+Booths can showcase individual countries, regions of the world, ethnicities, cultures (e.g., Greek Life), cultural experiences (e.g., study/ volunteering abroad), skills (e.g., latin dance) and more.
 Be creative and share a part of your world with others!

 Culture is expansive—existing on a global scale—outside of and within in the US.
-We would like to include as many facets of global culture as possible and this includes US culture, students, and organizations.
+We would like to include as many facets of culture as possible and this includes US culture, students, and organizations.

-be given to booths that reflect the Festival of Nations mission.
-Applicants are strongly encouraged to include interactive displays, demonstrations, or workshops.
+be given to booths that reflect this mission and include interactive displays, demonstrations, or workshops.

-e.g.: paper art/origami, teaching traditional dance steps, face painting, mask making, teaching basic phrases in non-English language, writing names in non-English languages/characters, leading a folk arts/crafts demonstration, reading/telling of cultural/traditional story; playing traditional game with visitors.
+e.g.: paper art/origami, teaching traditional dance steps, face painting, mask making, henna art, teaching basic phrases in non-English language, writing names in non-English languages/characters, leading a folk arts/crafts demonstration, reading/telling of cultural/traditional story; playing traditional game with visitors.

 Please be sure to review the Booth/Exhibit Policies, Rules, & Requirements carefully before submitting a Booth Application.

 The University of Denver is a private University that strives for excellence, innovation, engagement, integrity, and inclusiveness and is dedicated to creating a campus climate with an ethos of respect, understanding, and appreciation of individual and group differences.

 The Festival of Nations is an annual University of Denver event that supports the sharing, celebration, and appreciation of diverse cultural backgrounds, customs, and experiences among members of the University of Denver and surrounding Denver community.
 The event seeks to support internationalization and to foster inclusivity along with a climate of respect and appreciation of differences.